sdl002/Plotting_Intro_R/README.md

 ```
 <img src="/pics/example8.png" width="500">

-Because there are few unique values of both drv and hwy, there is a lot of overplotting.
-Many points are plotted in the same location, and it’s difficult to see the distribution.
+There are few unique values for `drv` and `hwy`, __so__ there is a lot of overplotting.

+Many points are plotted in the same location, making it difficult to see the distribution.

 There are three useful techniques that help alleviate the problem:

-Jittering, geom_jitter(), adds a little random noise to the data which can help avoid overplotting.
+- __Jittering__, `geom_jitter()`, adds a little random noise to the data which can help avoid overplotting.

-Boxplots, geom_boxplot(), summarise the shape of the distribution with a handful of summary statistics.
+- __Boxplots__, `geom_boxplot()`, summarise the shape of the distribution with a handful of summary statistics.

-Violin plots, geom_violin(), show a compact representation of the “density” of the distribution, highlighting the areas where more points are found.
+- __Violin plots__, `geom_violin()`, show a compact representation of the “density” of the distribution, highlighting the areas where more points are found.

-These are illustrated below:
+*These are illustrated below:*

 ```
 ggplot(mpg, aes(drv, hwy)) + geom_jitter()